go-orb/go-orb/README.md

 #### Linted and analyzed

-Everything is linted and staticaly analyzed by golangcli-lint, enforced with CI/CD pipelines on github.
+Everything is linted and staticaly analyzed by golangci-lint, enforced with CI pipelines on github.

 ## Community